Context — Why Buddhism & Jainism Arose

 Prime Minister Narendra Modi inaugurated the new campus of Nalanda University at Rajgir, Bihar on June 19, 2024.
 The ceremony was attended by ambassadors from 17 nations, reflecting the university's genesis as an India–East Asia Summit (EAS) collaboration.
 The university has students from over 20 countries enrolled across five schools including the School of Buddhist Studies, Philosophy and Comparative Religion.

-The new campus is designed as a "Net Zero" green campus with solar power, 100 acres of water bodies, and energy-efficient architecture — symbolically reviving the ancient Nalanda's reputation as an international centre of learning (5th–12th centuries CE).
+The 455-acre campus was designed by Vastu Shilpa Consultants (Pritzker laureate B.V.
+Doshi's firm) and is India's first "Net Zero" green campus — with solar power, 100+ acres of water bodies, and energy-efficient architecture — symbolically reviving the ancient Nalanda's reputation as an international centre of learning (5th–12th centuries CE).

 UPSC angle: Prelims — Nalanda University inauguration June 2024, Rajgir, Bihar, EAS collaboration.
 Mains GS1 — revival of ancient learning traditions; India's soft power through Buddhist heritage.